Fefe (song)

-"Fefe" (stylized in all caps) is a single by American rapper 6ix9ine, Trinidadian-born rapper Nicki Minaj, and Canadian record producer Murda Beatz; the latter producing it with Cubeatz.
-Written alongside Andrew Green, it was released on July 22, 2018 through TenThousand Projects.
+"Fefe" (stylized in all caps) is a single by American rappers 6ix9ine and Nicki Minaj, and Canadian record producer Murda Beatz; the latter producing it with Cubeatz.
+Written alongside Andrew Green, it was released on July 22, 2018, through TenThousand Projects.
 The song served as the second single from 6ix9ine's debut album, Dummy Boy (2018).
 Minaj also included the song on streaming versions of her fourth album, Queen (2018).

 Commercially, the song reached number three on the Billboard Hot 100.
 It was certified 8× platinum by the Recording Industry Association of America.
 Internationally, "Fefe" reached the top ten in Australia, Canada, Hungary, New Zealand, Sweden, and Switzerland.

 Background and release

 A track with the title "Fefe" leaked in snippet prior to the song's official release.
 During his European tour in June 2018, 6ix9ine revealed that he planned to release the song featuring a surprise guest, when he returned to the United States.
 "I got a really cool feature on it.
-It’s a surprise," he said.
+It's a surprise," he said.
 On July 18, he shared on Instagram a lo-fi audio clip of the song, with the caption, "Subscribe before Sunday."
 A verse from it made some listeners advance that it would possibly feature Nicki Minaj.

 On July 20, he announced that the track would be released two days later, and said, "Watch this shit go 8 for 8 on Billboard."
 On July 22, the song was officially released as a single for download.
 On July 24, 6ix9ine claimed that he will donate a portion of sales from the single to New York youth programs.
 The track was included as a bonus track on Minaj's fourth studio album Queen (2018).
 The "Fefe" cover art features a 3D cartoon artwork that shows 6ix9ine and Minaj sharing an ice cream cone (which is recreated in the music video).
 Minaj's cartoon is dressed in a G-string.